bundickm/TL_Resources/Unit 1/Sprint 2/Day 5.md

 ## 1-on-1 Discussion
-Ask the students the following questions:
-1.
-2.
-3.
+At the end of the sprint challenge are questions asking the student interpret their t-tests and chi-squared tests.
+Ask them to delve deeper into those tests - what is the null hypothesis? what does the p-value tell us? explain the results as though you are talking to a non-technical person.

 ---

-## Stand-up Discussion
-1.
-2.

----

 ## End of Day
-Remove the old pinned repo for Unit 1, Sprint 1.
+Remove the old pinned repo for Unit 1, Sprint 2.
 Post and pin the following:
 ```
-This week's repo, Unit <X> Sprint <Y>: <LINK TO SPRINT REPO>
+This week's repo, Unit 1 Sprint 3: https://github.com/LambdaSchool/DS-Unit-1-Sprint-3-Linear-Algebra
 ```

 Post the following:
 ```
-To prepare for the lesson on Monday, take time to read the training kit and watch the videos: <LINK TO TRAINING KIT>
+To prepare for the lesson on Monday, take time to read the training kit and watch the videos: https://learn.lambdaschool.com/ds/module/rec6oDxWOTL1e9Ii3
 ```